We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Turquoiseturtle +0 points · about 5 years ago
+Turquoiseturtle +0 points · over 5 years ago

 JT, the heart PVC's and lack of concentration to read were things I had attributed to aging.
 My primary care doc suggested a sleep test after all cardiology testing could find no reason for PVC's.
 The SA diagnosis and treatment have completely stopped the PVC's and really improved concentration.
 So, yes, significant improvement, along with the apnea numbers going down.